LIJI32/ObjectiveHooker/README.md

 ## Features

 * Simple to integrate – just add one header file and one source file to your project
-* Simple to use – hooks are defined as if they were subclasses, use `super` to call the original implementation, or any other unhooked method.
+* Simple to use – hooks are defined as if they were subclasses, use `super` to call the original implementation, or any other unhooked method
 * Can hook classes with Swift-mangled names
 * Lets you easily hook and use classes that you don't link against; useful for hooking classes that come from the main executable